 In Coronavirus Quarantine, Diamond Princess Passengers Form Unique Online Community

 The quarantine of the Diamond Princess cruise ship has spawned several online communities, with passengers forming groups on WhatsApp and Facebook to break through the isolation and share information.
-While they share information, they also focus on keeping each other's spirits up.
+While they exchange information, they also focus on keeping each other's spirits up.

-"We check on each other to see how we are each doing daily," passenger Aun Na Tan of Australia says in a message to NPR.
+"We check on each other to see how we are each doing daily," passenger Aun Na Tan of Australia said in a message to NPR.

-The postings on Facebook and via email are mainly "just words of encouragement and a friendly ear" among people whose lives have been sidetracked by a global health emergency, Tan says.
+The postings on Facebook and messages sent via email are mainly "just words of encouragement and a friendly ear" among people whose lives have been sidetracked by a global health emergency, Tan says.

 The passengers are only halfway through the 14-day quarantine, which is slated to end on Feb.
 19.